tsogkas/amat/README.md

 ### TODO:
 ### HIGH PRIORITY ---------------------------------------------------------
 - fill in evaluation scripts so that I can start running experiments
-- double check skeleton dataset statistics.
-Reconstruction percentage of the original segmentation masks should be higher.

 ### low priority ----------------------------------------------------------